thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

   * Autocomplete

 All of these functions rely on two core queries: `syntax_node_starting_at` and `ast_node_of`.
-Together these two queries form the [the Heart of a Language Server](https://rust-analyzer.github.io//blog/2023/12/26/the-heart-of-a-language-server.html).
+Together these two queries form [the Heart of a Language Server](https://rust-analyzer.github.io//blog/2023/12/26/the-heart-of-a-language-server.html).
 As we can see from how many queries they subsist.

 `syntax_node_starting_at` handles turning a line/column range into a CST node, and `ast_node_of` turns a CST node into an AST node.